mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/slapt-src.md

 - Fetch, build and install the specified slackbuild(s) `slapt-src --install {{slackbuild_name}}`

-- Locate slackbuilds of interest by their name or description `slapt-src --search {{search_term}}`
+- Locate slackbuilds by their name or description `slapt-src --search {{search_term}}`

 - Display information about a slackbuild